GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 In the **Events** XML block of this tutorial, we specify three types of **PeriodicEvents** serving different purposes: solver application, result output, and restart file generation.

-The periodic event named ``solverApplication`` triggers the application of the solvers on their target regions.
+The periodic event named ``solverApplications`` triggers the application of the solvers on their target regions.
 For a coupled simulation, this event must point to the coupling solver by name (here, we chose the name ``coupledFlowAndWells`` in the **Solvers** block).
 We do not specify any time stepping information here, so the time step is initialized using the ``initialDt`` attribute of the coupling solver (in seconds).
-Then, if the solver converges in more than a certain number of nonlinear iterations (by default, 16), the time step is increased.
+Then, if the solver converges in more than a certain number of nonlinear iterations (by default, 16), the time step will be increased.
-If the time step fails, the time step is cut.
+If the time step fails, the time step will be cut.
 The parameters defining the time stepping strategy can be finely tuned by the user in the coupling solver block.

 The output event forces GEOSX to write out the results at the frequency specified by the attribute